 Loft Rental Information

-We have two different loft systems on campus.
+We have two loft systems on campus.
 The loft you need will depend on the building you live in.
+Learn more about loft rental.

 Medical Accommodations to Rooms

 The Medical Accommodations Team will assist residents who have the medically documented need for modifications to the room for accessibility and other medical needs.
-Please contact Services for Students with Disabilities to begin the accommodation process and for further information.
+Visit the Disability Access Center Residence Life Accommodations to begin the accommodation process and for further information.

 Outdoor Recreational Space